NgJaBach/NEU-Business-AI-Lab-Beginner-Tasks/Lab_Tasks/Recommendation_System/README.md

 ---

 ## 📖 Explanation
-For an explanation (in Vietnamese), please refer to this document:
+For an explanation (in Vietnamese), please refer to this document: (incomplete) [Overleaf Document](https://www.overleaf.com/read/jfnbdctqshpt#5e49c0)
-[Overleaf Document](https://www.overleaf.com/read/jfnbdctqshpt#5e49c0)